SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

 3. Restart the server and the application.

-It is now possible to select the Italian language, and your user settings are translated to **User settings (it)**, as defined in the `it.po` file.
+Now you can select Italian, while your user settings are translated to **User settings (it)**, as defined in the `it.po` file.

 ### Basic text translation

 There are multiple ways to translate content.
-The most common is the `translate` pipe and directive.
+The most common is the `translate` pipe and directive, which is explained in the following section.

 #### Translate pipe

 This is the most common way to translate content that is present in your HTML views.
+The following example is for a translation in Italian.

 In your `translations/text-translation.component.html` file, add: